apache/activemq-artemis/docs/user-manual/en/address-model.md

 about [configuration reload](config-reload.md).

 `management-browse-page-size` is the number of messages a management resource can browse.
-This is relevant for the "browse" management method exposed on the queue control.
+This is relevant for the `browse, list and count-with-filter` management methods exposed on the queue control.
 Default is `200`.

 `default-purge-on-no-consumers` defines a queue's default `purge-on-no-consumers` setting if none is provided on the queue itself.